Lincoln, CA Wrongful Death Lawyer

 Speaking to an attorney from a Lincoln wrongful death law firm sooner than later is highly recommended.
 This is because you only have two years to file a lawsuit under California Code of Civil Procedure sections 312-366.
 Trying to file a lawsuit after two years have passed usually results in disappointment because most California courts will simply boot your case out of court as being untimely filed.
 You should also not wait until the very last minute to speak to an attorney because they require time to review your potential case and file the necessary paperwork.
-It is recommended that you contact an attorney shortly after your loved one's accident.Understanding the “Who” of a Wrongful Death Lawsuit
+It is recommended that you contact an attorney shortly after your loved one's accident.Who is a Defendant in a Wrongful Death Case?

 As discussed above, the defendant in a wrongful death lawsuit is either a person or entity who caused the victim’s untimely death.
 The person does not need to be a California citizen and can be anyone that a California court can exercise jurisdiction over (thanks to California’s broad long-arm statute, that tends to be almost anyone).
 If an entity caused the victim’s death, it may be a corporation, business partnership, or any organization that has the legal capacity to be sued.
 The government can even be a defendant in a wrongful death action; for example, a city bus crash.Who Can Bring a Wrongful Death Lawsuit in California?

 The person who files a personal injury lawsuit is known as the plaintiff.
-Under California law, the plaintiff in a wrongful death lawsuit must be a close family member like a spouse or domestic partner, a child of the victim, or another relative like a parent or sibling.Understanding the “Why” of a Wrongful Death Lawsuit
+Under California law, the plaintiff in a wrongful death lawsuit must be a close family member like a spouse or domestic partner, a child of the victim, or another relative like a parent or sibling.How a Wrongful Death Claim Can Help a Family